 “The relationship that women have with watches has undergone a seismic shift in the last decade.
 Of course, watches tell the time but they have become such an integral part of a women’s wardrobe that it is indeed their time to shine.
-Women are no longer interested in owning a smaller version of a man’s watch, they have become much more demanding and now want timepieces that exude femininity, know-how and ultimately are wonderful to wear.
-The Eve’s Watch Awards is the very first women’s focused watch awards that celebrates outstanding design, manufacture, and timekeeping, finally putting the spotlight on the Women’s World of Watches.”
+The Eve’s Watch Awards celebrates outstanding design, manufacture, and timekeeping, putting the spotlight on the women’s world of watches”

 Alice is an avid watch collector, her passion born from her father’s overwhelming interest and collection of timepieces.
 When not fantasising about watches, Alice continues her role of seasoned PR professional and luxury brand ambassador.
 She is principally been active in representing and advising companies on PR strategy and brand management.
 Alice has a decade of experience creating multi-channel campaigns for luxury brands in the culinary, hospitality, beauty and wellness arenas and a proven record of delivering success in an industry that caters to HNWIs.

 She specialises in ensuring her clients are strategically aligned alongside likeminded brands and associations, using her strong relationships with key media titles, marketing partners and VIPs, across the UK, Europe, Russia, U.A.E and U.S.A.